What to Do After a Car Accident

 If there are individuals around who may have witnessed the crash, speak with them to get their side of the story.
 You can also get their contact information to send to your insurance company or legal team to help follow up and build evidence on your behalf.

 Calling the Right Parties

 Call the local authorities to report the accident, especially if the individual is trying to leave the scene.
 You also want to call for medical attention if necessary—or go to the hospital to get checked on.
 This can help you start the recovery process, as well as get you medical records that can be used to help your case.

-Speaking with a lawyer is a very important step as this can protect your rights.
+Speaking with a Clearwater car accident lawyer is an important step as this can protect your rights.
 The negligent party’s insurance company may try to get a recorded statement from you.
 Your lawyer can speak on your behalf and prevent the insurance company from taking advantage of you.